Practice Tips For Parents

 Schedule a day/time

-Finding a consistent daily practice time leads to a greater potential for success.
+A consistent daily practice time leads to a greater potential for success.
 All humans relate to routine and practice can become just like doing homework, brushing your teeth, bedtime and eating properly.
 What other things are in your daily routine that are nonnegotiable?

 Play a Supporting Role